briis/hass-weatherflow/README.md

 ### HACS installation

 This Integration is part of the default HACS store.
 Search for *weatherflow weather* under *Integrations* and install from there.
-After the installation of the files you must restart Home Assistant, or else you will not be able to add WeatherFlow Weather from the Integration Page.
+After the installation of the files, you must restart Home Assistant, or else you will not be able to add WeatherFlow Weather from the Integration Page.

 If you are not familiar with HACS, or haven't installed it, I would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.
 Even though you can install the Integration manually, I would recommend using HACS, as you would always be reminded when a new release is published.

-### Manuel installation
+### Manual installation

 To add WeatherFlow to your installation, create this folder structure in your /config directory: